D-Pow/mock-requests/ReadMe.md

 you to continue writing code **as normal** while still using mock network activity.

 Specific benefits provided by this library that aren't offered in others:
-* You don't have to replace your usage of async calls with mocks (that means no more replacing `fetch` with `Promise.resolve(desiredResponse)`)!
+* You don't have to replace your usage of async calls with mocks.
+This means no more replacing `fetch` with `Promise.resolve(desiredResponse)`!
-* You don't have to do any painful configuration, such as running your own server, to host mock data (which also means no need to change URLs from `website.com/api` to `localhost/api`).
+* You don't have to do any painful configuration, such as running your own server, to host mock data.
+This also means no need to change URLs from `website.com/api` to `localhost/api`.
 * No confusing interfaces or multi-step procedures to getting started.
-Simply configure it *once* in your source code and you're good to go!
+Simply configure it *once* in your source code and you're good to go
 * This is designed to work along with third-party libraries, including [Axios](https://github.com/axios/axios), so they function as normal while still giving you the mocks you want.
 * This can easily be used alongside `jest` for testing!
 As long as `fetch` and `XMLHttpRequest` are defined in